phpList/phplist3/README.md

 ## Trying out phpList

-If you'd like to use phpList for your own campaigns, or you just want try phpList out, there is no need to do all the work of installing it yourself. [phpList Hosted](https://phplist.com) is free to use, just [sign up](https://phplist.com/register) to get started.
+If you'd like to use phpList for your own campaigns, or you just want to try phpList out, there is no need to do all the work of installing it yourself. [phpList Hosted](https://phplist.com) is free to use, just [sign up](https://phplist.com/register) to get started.

 If at a later time you do want to migrate from your own installation to phpList Hosted, or vice versa, your data can be migrated.

-Alternatively you can try out the latest phpList release at [phplist.org](https://demo.phplist.org/lists/admin/).
+Alternatively, you can try out the latest phpList release at [phplist.org](https://demo.phplist.org/lists/admin/).
 This installation is wiped and refreshed every hour.

 ## Requirements
 See [System requirements](https://resources.phplist.com/system/start)